Donate

 Learn how treatment for bipolar disorder, including medication, therapy, and lifestyle changes, can help you manage your symptoms, control mood swings, and improve your quality of life.

 Successful treatment of bipolar disorder depends on a combination of factors.
-Medication alone is not enough.
+Medication is just the start.
 In order to get the most out of treatment, it’s important to educate yourself about the illness, communicate with your doctors and therapists, have a strong support system, and help yourself by making healthy lifestyle choices that may reduce your need for medication.
 It’s important to stick to your treatment plan, reassessing with your doctor as changes in your life occur.

 Recovering from bipolar disorder doesn’t happen overnight.
 As with the mood swings of bipolar disorder, treatment has its own ups and downs.
 Finding the right treatments takes time and setbacks happen.
 But with careful management and a commitment to getting better, you can get your symptoms under control and live life to the fullest.